M0NsTeRRR/.github/README.md

 In `settings > actions`:
     - `Approval for running fork pull request workflows from contributors` must be set to `Require approval for all external contributors`
     - In `Workflow permissions`, `Allow GitHub Actions to create and approve pull requests` must be ticked ([Github PR](https://github.com/integrations/terraform-provider-github/pull/2309))

+It's currently not possible to set some user settings

+In `settings > installations`
+    - Add the needed Github apps to your repositories ([Github PR](https://github.com/integrations/terraform-provider-github/pull/2469))